 2) A Practical Talmud Dictionary by Yitzhak Frank.
 Tell ’em you need “a Frank.”

 These are great dictionaries for any and all future Talmud study (with Rabbi Lappe or elsewhere).

-All food at both retreats is certified Kosher.
+All meals at both retreats are Kosher.
 There is a mashgiach present throughout our stay at Perlstein.

 There will be gluten-free, dairy-free, vegan, and vegetarian options.
 We will work to accommodate any student’s individual dietary needs.

 Both Walker Creek and Perlstein Resort are wheelchair and walker accessible.

 From the staff at Walker Creek: The main campus of Walker Creek is quite flat.
 There are minimal grades, but wheelchairs and walkers navigate quite well.
 Many of our lodges and economy dorms are accessible to people who use a wheelchair, walker or for whom steps pose a challenge.
 Some of the pathways are bumpy, maybe some dirt or gravel.